Tray Ceilings: Pros, Cons, Tips And Design Ideas To Inspire You

 Ceramic or tin tiles can create a dramatic look, especially in the dining room or living room.
 For a cheaper approach with the same effect, decorate the ceiling with a stencil.

-Showcase Your Creativity
+The Bottom Line: Tray Ceilings Can Showcase Your Creativity

 Gallery Wall Ideas: Themes, Layouts And Hanging Tips